FREE Closed Caption Phone for Deaf and HOH ($149 Value)

 As you will hear, it is NOT like a person who hears normally hears it.
 And that’s why it’s easier to read it.
 In other words, closed captioning makes it possible to get what you’re missing.

-There’s also a really cool free computer program called Hearing Loss Simulator (click link to download HLSim).
+There’s also a really cool free computer program called Hearing Loss Simulator (you can download HLSim).
 Run the install and play around with it.
 It was created for workers in loud situations, to show how various losses sound.

 From mild to severe to profound and levels of deafness.
 And yeah, I know hearing impaired people don’t want to be called deaf, and vice versa. 😉